antonioastorino/Digital-Circuit-Simulator/README.md

 #### Pinout
 ```
-IN  0         - Count in (corresponding to input 5 in the internal divider)
+In 0         - Count in (corresponding to input 5 in the internal divider)
-IN  1         - Load  - node arrray with index 0
+In 1         - Load  - node arrray with index 0
-IN  2         - Clock - node arrray with index 1
+In 2         - Clock - node arrray with index 1
-IN  3         - Clear - node arrray with index 2
+In 3         - Clear - node arrray with index 2
-IN  4         - Preset - node arrray with index 3
+In 4         - Preset - node arrray with index 3
-IN  5         - Bit 0
+In 5         - Bit 0
-IN  6         - Bit 1
+In 6         - Bit 1
-IN  ...
+...
-IN  5 + N-1   - Bit N-1;
+In 5 + N-1   - Bit N-1;

-OUT 0         - Bit 0
+Out 0         - Bit 0
-OUT 1         - Bit 1
+Out 1         - Bit 1
 ...
-OUT N-1 - Bit N-1
+Out N-1       - Bit N-1
-OUT N - Count out
+Out N         - Count out
 ```

 #### Table